JonathanCSmith/biocompute-dm/README.md

 - Within the repository folder create a virtual environment:

-        - python3 -m venv flask
+        - python3 -m venv flask_environment

 - OR (if this fails):